starwolf0320/web3-interview-preparation/README.md

   <summary>What is Ethereum?</summary>
     <ul>
       <li>
-        Ethereum is a decentralized, open-source blockchain with smart contract functionality.
+        Ethereum is a decentralized, open-source blockchain with smart contract functionality
       </li>
     </ul>
 </details>